Pasadena, California

-Its population was 138,699 at the 2020 census, making it the 44th largest city in California and the ninth-largest city in Los Angeles County.
-Pasadena was incorporated on June 19, 1886, becoming one of the first cities to be incorporated in what is now Los Angeles County, following the city of Los Angeles (April 4, 1850).
+Its population was 138,699 at the 2020 census, making it the 45th-largest city in California and the ninth-largest in Los Angeles County.
+Pasadena was incorporated on June 19, 1886, 36 years after the city of Los Angeles but still one of the first in what is now Los Angeles County.

-Pasadena is known for hosting the annual Rose Bowl football game and Tournament of Roses Parade.
-It is also home to many scientific, educational, and cultural institutions, including Caltech, Pasadena City College, Kaiser Permanente Bernard J. Tyson School of Medicine, Fuller Theological Seminary, ArtCenter College of Design, the Pasadena Playhouse, the Ambassador Auditorium, the Norton Simon Museum, and the USC Pacific Asia Museum.
+Pasadena is home to many scientific, educational, and cultural institutions, including the California Institute of Technology, Pasadena City College, Kaiser Permanente Bernard J. Tyson School of Medicine, Fuller Theological Seminary, Theosophical Society, Parsons Corporation, Art Center College of Design, the Planetary Society, Pasadena Playhouse, the Ambassador Auditorium, the Norton Simon Museum, and the USC Pacific Asia Museum.

+Pasadena hosts the annual Rose Bowl football game and Tournament of Roses Parade each New Year's Day.

 History

-Indigenous peoples and Spanish colonial era
+Indigenous history

-The original inhabitants of Pasadena (from the Tongva language name "Pasakeg-na") and surrounding areas were members of the Native American Hahamog-na tribe, a branch of the Tongva Nation.
-They spoke the Tongva language (part of the Uto-Aztecan languages group).
+The earliest known inhabitants of Pasadena and its surroundings were members of the Native American Hahamog-na tribe, a branch of the Tongva Nation.
+They spoke the Tongva language, part of the Uto-Aztecan language group.
 Native Americans had lived in the Los Angeles Basin for thousands of years.
-Tongva dwellings lined the Arroyo Seco (Los Angeles County) in present day Pasadena and south to where it joins the Los Angeles River and along other natural waterways in the city.

-The native people lived in thatched, dome-shape lodges and lived on a diet of acorn meal, seeds and herbs, venison, and other small animals as well as trading for ocean fish with the coastal Tongva.
-They made cooking vessels from steatite soapstone from Catalina Island.
-The oldest transportation route still in existence in Pasadena is the old Tongva foot trail, also known as the Gabrielino Trail, that follows the west side of the Rose Bowl and the Arroyo Seco past the Jet Propulsion Laboratory into the San Gabriel Mountains.
-The trail has been in continuous use for thousands of years.
-An arm of the trail is also still in use in what is now known as the Salvia Canyon.
+Pasadena means "valley" in the language of the Ojibwe, a Native American tribe not local to the region.
+The name was chosen by American colonists from Indiana who would later move to the area.

+Spanish era

 The Spanish first colonized the Los Angeles Basin in the 1770s as part of the Viceroyalty of New Spain, building the San Gabriel Mission and renaming the local Tongva people "Gabrielino Indians", after the name of the mission.
 Today, several bands of Tongva people live in the Los Angeles area.